MrParosk/online_courses/relational_database_design/notes.md

 - Compound key - A key composed of two or more columns and each column is a key themselves.
 One example where this is used is for intermediate tables used in many-to-many relationship.

 Note that some RDBMS uses composite key and compound key interchangeably.

+## Database normalization

+Database normalization is the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
+The (common) normal forms are:

+- First normal form (1NF).
+- Second normal form (2NF).
+- Third normal form (3NF).

+3NF is dependent on 2NF, and 2NF on 1NF.

+### 1NF

+Deals with data being atomic.
+For example, if we have a column address, we would break it up into street address, state, country etc.

+### 2NF

+Deals with partial dependency, i.e. removing it.
+For example, if we would have data with authors and books (i.e. many-to-many relationship), the intermediate table don't store things that partially depend on it, i.e. the isbn number.
+In this case we would move the isbn to the books table.
+If the primary key is of only one column, we are already in 2NF.

+### 3NF

+Deals with transitive dependency, i.e. removing it.
+Transitive dependency is when a column depends on a column which depends on a column.
+To solve this, break out the transitive dependency s.t. the columns within a table is only dependent on the primary key.